Pretty little fisherman's cottage, 2 mins to beach

-Pretty little fisherman's cottage in this old smugglers' village.
+Traditional fisherman's cottage in this old smugglers' village.
 Perfect for romantic getaways and family holidays.
-This cosy cottage has everything you might need from hair-dryer to food processor.
+This cosy cottage has everything you might need from hair-dryer to food processor and highspeed WiFi.

 The two double bedrooms are a comfortable size and the bathroom has a separate wet-room style shower as well as a Victorian roll-top bath.
 There is a second lavatory on the ground floor too.

-Although there is no parking, you can stop right outside the front door to unload and car parking is just 150 metres away at one of two car parks.
+Although there is no parking, you can stop right at the front door to unload and car parking is just 5 minute walk away at one of two car parks (£27pw)

 The beach is on the doorstep as is the South West Coastal Path, offering pefect walking with the best sea views.